Discover how to measure battery state-of-charge and what future developments may bring.

 Figure 1: State-of-charge readout of a “smart” battery

 Signal lights indicate the battery SoC when pressing the TEST button.

 Courtesy of Cadex

-While the SoC information displayed on a battery or computer screen is helpful to the user, it does not assure sufficient runtime, because the fuel gauge resets to 100 percent on a full recharge regardless of how much capacity the battery can store.
+While the SoC information displayed on a battery or a display screen is helpful to the user, the readout does not guarantee the expected runtime.
+The fuel gauge resets to 100 percent on a full recharge regardless of how much capacity the battery can store.
 A serious miscount occurs if an aged battery shows 100 percent SoC while the battery’s ability to hold charge has dropped to 50 percent or less.
 We ask, “100 percent of what?”
-If, for example, 100 percent of a good battery results in a four-hour runtime, the same indication with a battery holding half the capacity would run for only two hours.
-The user should know that the fuel gauge only shows SoC and capacity is missing.
+If, for example, 100 percent of a good battery results in a four-hour runtime, a battery holding half the capacity would run for only two hours.
+The user should know that the fuel gauge only shows SoC; capacity, the leading health indicator, remains unknown.